 Hip dysplasia affects a range of breeds including crossbreeds.

 Common breeds at risk of hip dysplasia are:

 - Golden Retriever

 - Hungarian Vizsla

 - Labrador Retriever

-Many other breeds suffer from hip dysplasia, visit the Kennel Club Breed Information Centre for further information.
+Many other breeds suffer from hip dysplasia, visit the Kennel Club's Breeds A to Z page for more information.